NISH1001/machine-learning-into-the-void/README.md

 # machine-learning-into-the-void
-Let's learn ML and dive into the void
+Let's learn ML and dive into the void.
+After all, the knowledge becomes wisdom.